8bNFT/incomplete-guide-to-imx/guides/contract_and_registration/README.md

 - **DEPLOYER_PRIVATE_KEY** - Private key of the wallet you want to be the owner and deployer of this contract
 - **CONTRACT_NAME** - Name of your token (collection), eg. BoredApeYachtClub
 - **CONTRACT_SYMBOL** - Your tokens symbol, eg. BAYC
-- **ALCHEMY_API_KEY** (optional) - .env comes with a default Alchemy API key, however [getting your own](https://auth.alchemyapi.io/signup) is recommended in order to avoid performance issues and error
+- **ALCHEMY_API_KEY** (optional) - .env comes with a default Alchemy API key, however [getting your own](https://auth.alchemyapi.io/signup) is recommended in order to avoid performance issues and error (esp. in production)

-# Step 3 - Editing the contract (WIP)
+# Step 3 - Editing the contract

 This contract is an opinionated bare-minimum implementation of an IMX-compatible smart contract.
 It comes with certain design choices which can be modified.

-In order to better understand the contract, read through the comments, until further documentation is provided.
+In order to better understand the contract, read through the comments.

-### To be done

 # Step 4 - Running tests